Skip to main content

 Marriage Preparation

-The requirements of St. Patrick's Catholic Church and the Diocese of Grand Island is that a priest is contacted at least four months before your anticipated marriage to begin the marriage preparation process.
+The requirements of St. Patrick's Catholic Church and the Diocese of Grand Island is that a priest is contacted at least six (6) months before your anticipated marriage to begin the marriage preparation process.
 Please contact the parish office to begin this process.
-If you have a family member or personnel friend that is qualified (a bishop, priest or deacon - ordained in the Catholic Church) and you would like them to preside at your wedding, here at St. Patrick's, you can request permission for this by talking to the pastor.
+You can review our policies below.
+If you have a family member or personnel friend that is qualified (a bishop, priest or deacon ordained in the Catholic Church) and you would like them to preside at your wedding, here at St. Patrick's, you can request permission for this by talking to the pastor.
 If you live a distance from North Platte, you may participate in marriage preparation at another parish, but we ask that you stay in contact with the priests at St. Patrick's about your intentions.